queenofdowntime/queenofdowntime.github.io/index.md

 <link rel="stylesheet" href="/css/mine.css">
 <div>
 <div class="home-div-right"><img class="avatar" src="https://avatars0.githubusercontent.com/u/8898786?s=400&v=4"></div>
 <p>Hi!
 Welcome to my random collection of things I have done and things I can do.
-If you are here by accident, it is probably because your search hit my
+If you are here by accident, it is probably because you hit my
-optimised list of buzzwordy skills below.
+highly googleable list of skills below.
 If you are here on purpose, then you know that I am a Software / Systems Engineer.
 You know that I work at <a href="https://pivotal.io/">Pivotal</a> and that I build containers and that I then go to conferences and stand on stage talking about building those containers.
 </p>